BlackWhiteYoshi/CircleDI/Readme_md/Blazor.md

 | **Name**       | **Parameters**     | **ReturnType** | **Description**                                                                                                                                                                                                                                                                                                  |
 | -------------- | ------------------ | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | CreateInstance | Type componentType | IComponent     | It will retrieve the component from the specified service provider if registered.
 If the type is not registered, the component will be instantiated with the parameterless constructor (or fails in an Exception).
 If the type is registered multiple times, it also fails in an Exception because of ambiguity. |

 <br></br>
+### ComponentModuleAttribute

+This attribute is for cross project razor components importing.
+A module decorated with this attribute gets an [TransientAttribute&lt;TService&gt;](TypeTables.md#transientattribute) for each class derived from [ComponentBase](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase).

+The module must be partial.

+<br></br>